Stacktape

 Configure AWS profile

-• To access your AWS account from your own machine (using CLI, SDK or REST API), you need to configure AWS credentials (AWS Access Key Id and AWS Secret Access Key).
+To access your AWS account from your local machine, you need to configure AWS credentials (an AWS Access Key ID and AWS Secret Access Key).
 Stacktape uses these credentials to interact with your AWS account.

 Create AWS credentials